tldr-pages/tldr/pages/common/etcdctl.md

 # etcdctl

-> CLI interface for interacting with etcd high performance key-value pair store.
+> CLI interface for interacting with `etcd`, a highly-available key-value pair store.
 > Etcd stores data in hierarchically organized directories, as in a standard filesystem.
 > More information: <https://etcd.io/docs/latest/dev-guide/interacting_v3/>.